Social Anxiety / Selective Mutism

 Treatment Plan

 Once all the information is gathered, an individualized treatment plan is created, including specific steps to be used at home, school, and in the community.
-Treatment is approached from an evidence-based perspective using aspects of systematic desensitization, shaping, stimulus fading, and educating the child, parent, and teachers about anxiety and selective mutism.
+Treatment is approached from an evidence-based perspective using aspects of systematic desensitization, shaping, stimulus fading, and educating the child, parent, and teachers about social anxiety and selective mutism.